chadian/sticksnglue/content/blog/2013-04-23-a-primer-on-regex.md

   - regex
   - regular expressions
 ---
 If you're like me and you've relied on regex to quickly solve the odd search problem and string mashing, but haven't really made use of some of the shortcuts and optimizations, then I recommend giving this video a shot (thanks to smashing magazine for [tweeting this video](https://twitter.com/smashingmag/status/326012584312569856)).
 She provides a decent breakdown behind the logic in tackling problems with regular expressions, including if you should use them at all.
 There's also skill testing questions throughout which are a fun challenge as you go.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EkluES9Rvak" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 A few more resources to keep you going after the video:

   * [A handy cheat sheet](http://www.cheatography.com/davechild/cheat-sheets/regular-expressions/)